zowe/zowe-install-packaging/containers/conformance.md

 - `/home/zowe/runtime` is a shared volume initialized by the `zowe-launch-scripts` container.
 - `/home/zowe/runtime/components/<component-id>` is a symbolic link to the `/component` directory. `<component-id>` is the `name` entry defined in `/component/manifest.(yaml|yml|json)`.
 - `/home/zowe/instance/(instance.env|zowe.yaml)` is a Zowe configuration file and MUST be mounted from a ConfigMap.
 - `/home/zowe/instance/workspace` is the persistent volume mounted to every Zowe component container.
-Please be aware of potential writing conflicts if you write to the workspace directory.
+  * Components writing to this directory should be aware of the potential conflicts of same-time writing by multiple instances of the same component.
+  * Components writing to this directory must NOT write container-specific information to this directory as it may potentially be overwritten by another container.
 - `/home/zowe/keystore/zowe-certificates.env` is optional if the user is using `instance.env`.
 If this configuration exists, it MUST be mounted from a ConfigMap.
 - Any confidential environment variables, for example, a Redis password, in `instance.env` or `zowe.yaml` must be extracted and stored as Secrets.
 These configurations must be imported back as environment variables.